Meltan: Design

 Special attention was paid to how Meltan's eye and tail animates to convey its emotions, such as wagging its tail when happy or drooping when sad.

-Standing 8 in (20 cm) tall, Meltan has a grey liquid metal body with short arms, a tail in the shape of a red wire with two exposed copper points, a large head shaped like a golden hardware nut, and a grey singular eye that hovers in the middle of its head.
+Standing 8 inches (20 cm) tall, Meltan has a grey liquid metal body with short arms, a tail in the shape of a red wire with two exposed copper points, a large head shaped like a golden hardware nut, and a grey singular eye that hovers in the middle of its head.
 Its eye is made of gallium, and takes on various shapes as its means to convey facial expressions along with the movement of its tail.
 Meltan's nut-shaped head can temporarily detach from its body.
 Its primary means of attack is an eye laser, using energy it collects with its body.
 Classified as a Steel-type Pokémon, it is also considered a Mythical Pokémon, a particularly special and rare type of Pokémon usually only given to players at special distribution events.
 Unlike other Mythical Pokémon, Meltan can evolve into the Pokémon Melmetal after being given 400 Meltan Candies, an item in Go.
 This aspect was the result of Game Freak wanting the character to be emblematic of Pokémon Gos capture mechanics, where players collect candy via repeatedly catching many of the same species of Pokémon.

 Though Niantic oversaw Gos development, Meltan was created by the staff at Game Freak.
 In an interview, Masuda stated he gave specific setting directions revolving around a hardware nut to one of their designers, who according to him "was also a fan of the original games and played them as a kid, so he had a really good idea of what I was looking for".
 Masuda felt the species' finalized appearance reflected many elements of Pokémon created for Red and Blue, and that the designer tried to keep it as "simple as possible", reflecting a basic ideal contrasting with the series' more modern designs.
 Satisfied with the results, they presented it to Niantic's development team, who incorporated the character into the game.
 Masuda stated that Meltan was created out of a "desire to build a bridge between the players of the core Pokémon series and players of Pokémon Go", with the development team wanting to satisfy both groups.